‘Descendants 2’ Spoilers: Final Battle Between Mal And Uma Could Offer Major Hint About Third Movie

-The ending in Descendants 2 is causing quite a stir online, with the crazy battle between Mal and Uma offering a potentially major spoiler for what would come in the third Descendants movie.
+The ending of Descendants 2 is causing quite a stir online, with the crazy battle between Mal and Uma offering a potentially major spoiler for what would come in the third Descendants movie.

-[WARNING: This review has some big Descendants 2 spoilers ahead, so proceed with caution.]
+WARNING: This review has some big Descendants 2 spoilers ahead, so proceed with caution.

 The long-awaited premiere of the Disney Channel movie did not disappoint fans, with most reviews saying it surpassed the original movie.
 The high point came at the very end, with Mal transforming into a dragon for an epic battle with a gigantic Uma.